iconify/iconify-figma/README.md

 # Development notice

 This is version 2.0.0-dev of Iconify plug-in for Figma.
-It is currently in development and might not work correctly (or not work at all).

-To build plugin run `npm run build` after installing all dependencies.

-For stable version of plug-in see "v1" branch of this repository.
+For previous version of plug-in see branch "v1" of this repository.

 Build modes:
 * `npm run build` - build production code.
 Output is stored in "dist".